savantly-net/sprout-platform/README.md

 If there is specific feature you'd like, or if you experience a bug, please open an issue [here](https://github.com/savantly-net/sprout-platform/issues)

-Please consider donating or contact me for a development partnership or sponsorship.
+Please consider contributing through [Patreon](https://www.patreon.com/savantly) or PRs

 I believe the Open Source community needs an enterprise grade CMS that's flexible enough for any project starter.
 Help me create that!